yorickpeterse/nvim-pqf/README.md

 ## Requirements

-NeoVim 0.5 or newer is required.
-Regular Vim isn't supported.
+- NeoVim 0.8 or newer

 ## Installation